ElliesWorld/ElliesWorld/README.md

 - 👋 Hi, I'm @ElliesWorld
 - 👀 I'm curious and interested in cultures, I play VR Games and have several other hobbies
-- 🌱 I'm currently learning these programming languages: C, C++, Python & RAPID
+- 🌱 Programming languages: C, C++, Python & RAPID
 - ✨ I'm a globetrotter from Sweden

 <!---